User interfaces

 Logos & visual identities

-An open book featuring purple graphic symbols and three colored blocks: black, yellow, and red.
+An open book with purple graphic symbols and three colour blocks: black, yellow, and red.

-A colorful abstract painting on paper, featuring a purple paintbrush, sitting on an easel.
+A colourful abstract painting on paper, with purple paint ink, on an easel.

 A purple bottle with an ornamental label and cap in shades of orange and yellow.